 This is a minimally invasive outpatient procedure requiring no hospital stay with a short recovery period.
 Most procedures allow patients to return to normal activity within a few days.

 Medicine will be administered through an IV to keep you comfortable but awake.
-A local anesthetic is usually given in the area where a needle/sheath will be inserted into the artery.
+A local anesthetic is usually given in the area where a needle/sheath will be inserted into the vein.
 The catheter is threaded through this needle.
 You will feel pressure/pain when the sheath punctures the skin.
-The sheath allows the procedure to be completed within the artery.
+The sheath allows the procedure to be completed within the vein.

-During the Angiogram procedure, a dye will be injected through the sheath into the arteries.
-The dye allows the doctor to view your arteries on an X-ray monitor.
+During the Venogram procedure, a dye will be injected through the sheath into the veins.
+The dye allows the doctor to view your veins on an X-ray monitor.
 You may experience a warm/burning sensation when in the region where the dye is injected.
 You will be asked to stay still and not move so that the images that are taken will be clear so that areas of compression inside the vein to find the area is most compressed.

 Additional images may be taken with the use of a special catheter that has an ultrasound device on the tip.
 This is called IVUS(Intravascular Ultrasound) and is used to gather more detailed information about the amount of plaque or blockage inside the artery.

-Once the area of plaque has been identified several treatments are an option.
+Once the area of compression has been identified several treatments are an option.

-- Angioplasty: A device with a small balloon on its tip is then inserted through the sheath into the artery in your leg or arm until it reaches the area of plaque(blockage) that needs to be treated.
-The balloon is inflated to flatten the plaque against the wall of the artery, opening the artery and restoring blood flow.
+- Venoplasty: A device with a small balloon on its tip is then inserted through the sheath into the vein in your leg or arm until it reaches the area of compression that needs to be treated.
+The balloon is inflated to open up the compression restoring efficient blood flow out of the legs.
 Then the balloon is deflated and removed from your body.

-- Stent placement: A stent is a small metal/mesh tube that is inserted into the artery through the sheath then expanded to open the artery in the area of the blockage.
-Once the stent is expanded it acts as a scaffold to support the artery and keep it open.
-All stents are permanent once placed inside the artery
+- Venous Stent placement: A stent is a small metal/mesh tube that is inserted into the artery through the sheath then expanded to open the vein in the area of compression.
+Once the stent is expanded it acts as a scaffold to support the vein and keep it open.
+All stents are permanent once placed inside the vein.